eclab/flow/README.md

 2. Download Flow's jar file, called [flow.jar](https://cs.gmu.edu/~eclab/projects/flow/flow.jar).

+3. You'll also want to download some [patches](flow/patches) and the [manual](https://cs.gmu.edu/~eclab/projects/flow/flow.pdf).
+Pay attention to section 2.1 of the manual, where it explains how to tune Flow for your computer speed.

-3. Double-click on flow.jar to launch Flow.
+4. Double-click on flow.jar to launch Flow.

 #### Note